 Appropriately Uses Anti-Psychotic Medication

-This figure gauges the percent of long-term stay residents taking antipsychotic medications.
-While antipsychotic medications play an important role in caring for many residents, it is important to make sure these drugs are being used appropriately.
-In limited cases, increased usage of these drugs may suggest a nursing home is using these medications to subdue residents.
+This indicates the percentage of patients given antipsychotic medications.
+While antipsychotic drugs may be vital to many patients, it is important to make sure these drugs are being used appropriately.
+In limited cases, increased usage of these drugs may mean that a nursing home is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This datapoint is an indication of the percentage of long-term stay residents who are prescribed antianxiety drugs.
-These drugs are typically prescribed to residents suffering from anxiety and depression.
+This indicates the percentage of patients who were prescribed antianxiety drugs.
+Antianxiety drugs are given to residents suffering from anxiety and depression.

 Managing Depression Among Residents